-- If flush water has been lost during investigatory drilling, slurry will certainly be lost during wall excavation, without pretreatment in those same areas. - The minimum treatment intensity will feature two rows of inclined holes, one either side of the subsequent wall location.
-The rows may be 5 to 10 feet apart, and the holes in each row will typically close at 5- to 10-foot centers.
-The inclination (typically 15° off vertical) will be different in each row. - The curtain should be installed to at least 50 feet below and beyond the originally foreseen extent of the cut-off to assure adequate coverage and to search for unanticipated problems.
-The treatment must be regarded as an investigatory tool equally as much as a ground pretreatment operation and as a sealing of clean rock fissures. - "Measurement While Drilling" principles are to be used; the philosophy being that every hole drilled in the formation (not just cored investigations) is a source of valuable geotechnical information.
+• If flush water has been lost during investigatory drilling, slurry will certainly be lost during wall excavation, without pre-treatment in those same areas.

-- Special attention must be paid to the epikarstic horizon, which will typically require special grouting methods such as MPSP (Multiple Packer Sleeve Pipe) (Bruce and Gallavresi, 1988) descending stages, and special grout mixes. - A test section at least 100 feet long should be conducted and verified to allow finalization of the Method Statement for the balance of the grouting work.
-A residual permeability of 10 Lugeons or less should be sought in the area which is later to accept the cut-off, and lower in elevations below the future cut-off toe.
-Conversely, a falling head test in vertical verification holes, using bentonite slurry, is an appropriate test.
-Verification holes should be cored, and observed in situ with a televiewer to demonstrate the thoroughness of the grouting. - In terms of the details of execution, the principles previously detailed to create Quantitatively Engineered Grout Curtains should be adopted.
-Thus, one can anticipate stage water tests; balanced, modified, stable grouts; and computer collection, analysis and display of injection data.
-When drilling the verification holes (at 25- to 100-foot centers between the two grout rows), particular care must be taken to assure that no drill rods are abandoned within the alignment of the wall since this steel will adversely impact subsequent wall excavation techniques. - Grouting pressures at refusal should be at least twice the foreseen maximum slurry pressure exerted during panel construction.
+- The minimum pre-treatment intensity will feature two rows of inclined holes, one on either side of the subsequent wall location.
+The rows may be 5 to 10 feet apart, and the holes in each row will typically close at 5- to 10-ft centers (i.e., after all successive orders of holes are installed).
+The inclination (typically 15 degrees off vertical) will be oppositely orientated in each row. - The curtain should be installed to at least 50 feet below and beyond the originally foreseen extent of the cut-off to ensure adequate coverage and to identify unanticipated problems.
+The treatment is to be regarded as an investigatory tool, equally as much as a ground pre-treatment operation and as a sealing of clean rock fissures. - "Measurement while drilling" principles are to be used, the philosophy being that every hole drilled in the formation (not just cored investigations) is a source of valuable geotechnical information. - Special attention must be paid to the epikarst, which will typically require special grouting methods such as MPSP (multiple packer sleeve pipe) (Bruce and Gallavresi, 1988) descending stages, and different grout mixes. - A test section at least 500 feet long should be conducted and verified to allow finalization of the Method Statement for the balance of the grouting work.
+A residual permeability of 10 Lugeons or less should be sought in the area that is later to accept the cut-off, and 1-3 Lugeons in elevations below the future cut-off toe.
+Conversely, a falling head test in vertical verification holes, using bentonite slurry as the test fluid, is an appropriate test.
+Verification holes should be cored, and the holes observed with a televiewer to demonstrate the thoroughness of the grouting. - In terms of the details of execution, the principles previously detailed to create quantitatively engineered grout curtains should be adopted.
+Thus, one can anticipate the use of stage water tests, balanced, modified, stable grouts, and computer collection, analysis, and display of injection data.
+When drilling the verification holes (at 25- to 100-ft centers between the two grout rows), particular care must be taken to ensure that no drill rods are abandoned within the alignment of the wall, since this steel will adversely impact subsequent wall excavation techniques. - Grouting pressures at refusal should be at least twice the foreseen maximum slurry pressure to be exerted during panel construction.